China clamps down in hidden hunt for coronavirus origins

 The announcement surprised scientists who didn’t even know Chinese officials had taken samples from animals.
 It also ruled out the market as the likely source of the virus, along with further research that showed many of the first cases had no ties to it.

-With the market proving a dead end, scientists turned more attention to hunting for the virus at its likely source: Bats.
+With the market proving a dead end, scientists turned more attention to hunting for the virus at its likely source: bats.

 Nearly a thousand miles away from the wet market in Wuhan, bats inhabit the maze of underground limestone caves in Yunnan province.
 With its rich, loamy soil, fog banks and dense plant growth, this area in southern China bordering Laos, Vietnam and Myanmar is one of the most biologically diverse on earth.